MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-private-cloud-from-host-groups-in-VMM.md

 ## Prerequisites
 Before you create a private cloud, make sure that the following prerequisites are met:

--   Configure the fabric and add hosts to [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] management by using the procedures in the following sections:
+-   Configure the fabric and add hosts to VMM management by using the procedures in the following sections:

     -   [Managing fabric resources with VMM](Managing-fabric-resources-with-VMM.md)